 Are You Applying Labels Correctly?

-You’ve worked hard to create great looking labels, you’ve partnered with the best label printer in the biz, and now you’ve got your shiny new labels in your hands.
-But wait!
 Did you know that there’s a right and a wrong way to apply labels?
-Maverick Label is here to give you our expert tips on perfect label application, so your labels stay looking great for years.
+We’re here to give you our expert tips on perfect label application, so your labels stay looking great for years.

 Tip #1 Clean Your Surface

-It’s tempting to get your gorgeous new labels and just start slapping them on your products.
+Getting your beautiful new labels and placing them directly on your products is tempting.
 But did you know that even tiny amounts of dust, grease, and grime can affect how your labels look after application?
 A clean surface will help ensure that your labels stay put.
-If you use a cleaner, rubbing alcohol, or vinegar, make sure that you rinse with water and thoroughly dry the area before positioning.
+After using a cleaner, rubbing alcohol, or vinegar, rinse with water and dry the area completely before placing it.

-If you’re applying your label by hand, don’t forget to also clean and dry your hands to reduce the transfer of skin oils.
+When applying a label by hand, remember to clean and dry your hands to prevent skin oil transfer.

 Tip #2 Handle Your Label by the Edges